-Forecast status quo yield, spawning stock biomass (SSB) and total stock biomass (TSB) up to five years ahead (ie T+5) are given in Figure 2.
+Forecast status quo yield, spawning stock biomass (SSB) and total stock biomass (TSB) up to 5 years ahead (i.e. T+5) are given in Fig. 2.
 This shows the standard deviation of the log of the forecast quantity plotted against year.
 It is apparent that the autumn forecasts are considerably superior to the two spring forecasts, this being most marked for TSB.
 The difference between cases (a) and (b) is generally small but is greatest for forecast yield.
 This relatively small improvement is due to the fact that the quality of the additional data available in the spring (case b) is low while that in the autumn is high.
-Figure 2 also suggests that given "autumn data", forecasts of yield up to three years ahead could be made and that for SSB up to four or even five years with acceptable precision.
-The ability to forecast SSB further ahead arises simply because for cod the age of first maturity is high and the forecast SSB is therefore insensitive to poor estimates of recruitment during the forecast period.
-In contrast, TSB is the most sensitive quantitiy to recruitment and the precision of the forecast deteriorates rapidly after the first or second forecast year.
+Figure 2 also suggests that given "autumn data", forecasts could be made of yield up to 3 years ahead and of SSB up to 4 or even 5 years, with acceptable precision.
+The ability to forecast SSB further ahead arises simply because, for cod, the age of first maturity is high and the forecast SSB is therefore insensitive to poor estimates of recruitment during the forecast period.
+In contrast, TSB is the most sensitive quantity to recruitment and the precision of the forecast deteriorates rapidly after the first or second forecast year.
 Not surprisingly, forecast yield lies between these two extremes due to the partial selection of recruiting fish.

-As well as making status quo forecasts, assessment working groups are usually asked to consider the effect of different levels of fishing in the TAC year (ie T+2).
-This is done by setting relative effort, f, in year (T+1) equal to that in year T (ie staus quo) and then setting f(T+2)=f(T+3) for a range of values bracketing the status quo value.
-The conventional catch prediction arising from this procedure is given in Figure 3 where 95% confidence limits are also shown.
+As well as making $status\ quo$ forecasts, assessment working groups are usually asked to consider the effect of different levels of fishing in the TAC year (i.e. T+2).
+This is done by setting relative effort, f, in year (T+1) equal to that in year T (i.e. $status\ quo$) and then setting f(T+2) = f(T+3) for a range of values bracketing the $status\ quo$ value.
+The conventional catch prediction arising from this procedure is given in Fig. 3 where 95% confidence limits are also shown.
 This is the forecast based on case (c) and should therefore show the best possible forecast.
 The inclusion of confidence intervals illuminates the problem of trying to set a TAC corresponding to a small reduction in f.
-Clearly the yield corresponding to f(1989)=.9f(1987) is almost indistinguishable from the staus quo yield.
+Clearly the yield corresponding to $f(1989) = .9\ f(1987)$ is almost indistinguishable from the status quo yield.
 This is a difficult problem and indicates the considerable demands on the data imposed by a TAC based management policy.